Quansight-Labs/quansight-labs-site/posts/2021/01/enhancements-to-the-guvectorize-decorator.md

 ## Next steps

-In the future we would like to bring `@guvectorize` capabilities closer to the `@vectorize` one.
+In the future we would like to bring the `@guvectorize` capabilities closer to the `@vectorize` ones.
 For instance, currently it is not possible to call a guvectorize function from a jitted (`@jit`) function.
-Some work needs to be done towards this direction.
+Some work needs to be done in this direction.

 We would like to thank the [D.E.
 Shaw group](https://www.deshaw.com/) for sponsoring this work.